kathleenwest/ContosoPizzaWebApiDemo/README.md

 <!-- /vscode-markdown-toc -->

 ##  1. <a name='ProjectOverview'></a>Project Overview

+The objective of this GitHub project is to demo a simple CRUD web api application with additional tutorials (including YouTube videos) and references including Swagger, unit testing, JsonPatch, custom error handling and display, client testers, etc.

 ##  2. <a name='Architecture'></a>Architecture
 The visual studio solution has three projects: ContosoPizza (Web Api), ContosoPizza.Tests (Unit Tests), and WebApiClient (a simple HttpClient console app)